barbazul/1kfa/mod_guide_gm.md

 Whenever a foe is facing any amount of *attack power*, the GM can just cross out an armour square to absorb the full amount.

-When attack power goes above d4 or armour squares are added, spend *Challenge points* according to this table.
+When attack power goes above d4 or armour squares are added, spend *Shadow points* according to this table.

-| Challenge points    | Foe augmentation
+| Shadow points       | Foe augmentation
 |---------------------|------------------
 | 1 per               | armour square (maximum 3)
 | 2                   | attack power d6